Battle of Fredericksburg: Effect on the Union

 Reactions were opposite in the North, and both the Army and President Lincoln came under strong attacks from politicians and the press.
 The Cincinnati Commercial noted, "It can hardly be in human nature for men to show more valor or generals to manifest less judgment, than were perceptible on our side that day."
 Senator Zachariah Chandler, a Radical Republican, wrote, "The President is a weak man, too weak for the occasion, and those fool or traitor generals are wasting time and yet more precious blood in indecisive battles and delays."
 Pennsylvania Governor Andrew Curtin visited the White House after a trip to the battlefield.
 He told the president, "It was not a battle, it was a butchery."
 Curtin reported that the president was "heart-broken at the recital, and soon reached a state of nervous excitement bordering on insanity."
 Lincoln himself wrote, "If there is a worse place than hell, I am in it."
+The situation in the West was equally dismal with Ulysses Grant's Army of the Tennessee bogged down in Mississippi in front of the seemingly unassailable city of Vicksburg while William Rosecrans's Army of the Cumberland had fought Braxton Bragg's Army of Tennessee to a bloody stalemate at the Battle of Stones River, which went into the books as a victory as Bragg retreated afterward and left the Union army in possession of the battlefield, but at a cost of over 13,000 casualties and mangling both armies so badly that neither was able to move again until the following summer.
 Burnside was relieved of command a month later, after an attempt to purge some of his subordinates from the Army and the humiliating failure of his "Mud March" in January.